joshbeard/joshbeard.me-website/now.md

 * Raising two daughters with my wife in [Colorado Springs, CO](https://en.wikipedia.org/wiki/Colorado_Springs%2C_Colorado).
 * Contracting at the [USGS](https://www.usgs.gov/)
-  for the last 7 years - sysadmin, DevOps, automation, Cloud, containers, etc. Starting a new gig in June 2022.
+  for the last 7+ years - sysadmin, DevOps, automation, Cloud, containers, etc.
+* Started a new gig at a new company on a new project and team at the USGS in June 2022 doing similar work.
 * Learning guitar for the past few years.
+* Playing around with recording music (nothing yet).
 * Hiked around the Rockies in Colorado the past few years.